cnesbit1/startup/README.md

 - Application Text Content: Headings and paragraphs are styled with dark blue text `(#203864)`, and links have a distinctive gold color `(#ffd700)`.
 Strong tags are highlighted in red `(#e63946)` to emphasize important information.
 The text in the header and footer uses white to contrast against the dark blue background.

 - Application Images: A voting icon image has been added to the header twice on each page of the website.
 These images are positioned in the header and have defined sizes to prevent overflow.

+## CSS Deliverable

+All of these requirements have been completed.

+- Bundled React Using React:

+- Added All React Components:

+- React Router:

+- React Hooks: